tibiacast/tibiarc/README.md

 well as invoke `cmake` once more to help it find the files.

 If you don't already have the required data files, you can find them in [gesior's `.dat/.spr` collection].

-Further files to test with are much appreciated, feel to open an issue and share the ones you have.
+Further recordings to test with are much appreciated, feel to open an issue and share the ones you have.

 [gesior's `.dat/.spr` collection]: https://downloads.ots.me/?dir=data/tibia-clients/dat_and_spr_collections